CatherineKiiru/ecommerce-site/README.md

 # Installing Redux
 1. Install Redux into your frontend folder.
-Redux manages the state of your React app and gives you an overview of your app's functions. run npm install reduc react-redux
+Redux manages the state of your React app and gives you an overview of your app's functions. run npm install redux react-redux

 2. Redux will now fetch products from the backend instead of using ajax request.
 Redux will also put the products in redux state instead of component state.

 3. In our case, we will dispatch an action from react view then send it to the redux store to make a change in the state of our application.